 The Gaisl High Trail leads across the northern slopes and cirques of the Croda Rossa d’Ampezzo/Hohe Gaisl massif in Fannes-Sennes-Braies Nature Park.

-This is a beautiful hike starting atop the Prato Piazza plateau in the Braies Dolomites.
+This is a beautiful point-to-point hike starting atop the Prato Piazza plateau in the Braies Dolomites.

 Most of the hike is quite moderate, but there is one secured passage which may be troublesome for those that dislike exposure and narrow ledge paths.